samuellee-zy/agent-builder-demo/IMPLEMENTATION.md

 ### 2. The Visual Builder (`components/AgentBuilder.tsx`)
 A state-machine driven component managing the lifecycle of an agent.
 - **State Machine:** Input -> Building -> Review -> Testing.
+- **Persistence (IndexedDB):**
+  - Uses `idb-keyval` to store the **Architect Chat History** locally.
+  - Keys are scoped by Agent ID (`architect_chat_${id}`), ensuring conversations are tied to specific drafts.
+  - **UX Pattern:** On load, the "Hero Input" is shown to provide a clean entry point, but the history is silently loaded in the background.
+Interacting with the input or clicking "Consult Architect" restores the full session.
+- **Enhance Workflow:**
+  - Integrated **"Enhance"** button that sends the current Agent Instructions + User Feedback to `gemini-2.5-flash`.
+  - Returns a rewritten, professional Markdown version of the instructions.
+- **Consult Architect (State Sync):**
+  - Allows users to jump from the Visual Diagram back to the Chat.
+  - **Hidden Sync:** Injects a hidden `[SYSTEM UPDATE]` message containing the current JSON state of the agent tree.
+This ensures the AI Architect is aware of any manual edits (name changes, tool additions) made in the UI.
+  - **Deduping:** Prevents chat clutter by checking for existing confirmation messages before adding new ones.
 - **Undo/Revert Architecture:** Maintains a `history` stack of the agent tree.
 Destructive actions (delete, add sub-agent) call `saveCheckpoint()` first. `handleUndo` restores the previous state.
 - **Node Management:** Recursive update and deletion logic. `deleteNodeFromTree` handles deep removal of nodes.
 - **Sequential Session IDs:**